 I included bags for milk, pump parts, and my personal items.
 This method got everything on without checking bags or fighting over whether the pump was a medical device.

-A third option would be to bring a manual pump in case the airline makes you check the electric pump.
+A third option would be to bring a manual pump as a inexpensive backup in case the airline makes you check your electric pump.

 Knowing how baggage is sometimes handled, I would do anything I could to avoid getting my pump checked.
 Make sure you have looked into airline policies and have a back-up plan that will keep the pump in your control.